Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

   or press the shortcut :kbd:`G X Minus 3` and :kbd:`Return`.
   You can use the Transform Panel (toggled with the shortcut :kbd:`T` , and type  :kbd:`Minus 3` and :kbd:`Return` in the Location too.
-  (See the Fig. 8 - Circle placed at X -3,0,0).
+  (See the Fig. :ref:`fig-mesh-screw-circle`).
 - You will have to scale your circle using the shortcut :kbd:`S .
 5`, then :kbd:`Return`.
 - Now enter *Edit Mode* using shortcut :kbd:`Tab`.
 - De-select all vertices using the shortcut :kbd:`A`.

 Now we will create a height vector for Blender:

+.. _fig-mesh-screw-profile:

 .. figure:: /images/Modeling_Mesh_Screw_Spring_Profile_Ready.jpg

-   Fig. 9 - Profile and vector created.
+   Profile and vector created.

 - Press :kbd:`Ctrl` and Left click :kbd:`LMB` near the circle,